top of page

 ★ Are they vegan?

-More often than not my dolls are made with synthetic/vegan materials, but sometimes a sweater fabric can have wool in it (these fabrics are always obtained secondhand).
-This is always mentioned in their listings.
+Most of my dolls are usually made with synthetic/vegan materials, but sometimes a sweater fabric can have wool in it - these fabrics are always obtained secondhand.

 ★ Do you repeat designs?

-I do sometimes repeat designs, but because they are handmade they always have different personalities regardless.
+I do sometimes repeat designs, but because they are handmade they still end up having different 'personalities'.
 If you're waiting for me to repeat something - don't, because you might be waiting forever.
-Your best bet is to just get a custom order.
+Your best bet is to just get a custom order (but they are closed for 2025).

 ★ Do they come with a certificate of authenticity?